 IRR = R1 + (NPV1 x (R2 – R1))/(NPV1-NPV2)

 NPV2 = lower net present value

-IRR is useful in the projects where metrics such as mortgage analysis, private equity investments, and expected return on the stocks are involved.
-It is a go-to metric when a company is evaluating two projects, and wants to know which of the two is better.
+IRR is useful in projects where metrics such as mortgage analysis, private equity investments, and expected return on the stocks are involved.
+It is a go-to metric when a company is evaluating two projects and wants to know which of the two is better.

 The cost of capital is not taken into consideration while calculating the IRR.
-Also, the IRR calculation assumes that all the cash flows that a business earns during the life of the project is re-invested at the same rate as IRR.
+Also, the IRR calculation assumes that all the cash flows that a business earns during the project’s life are re-invested at the same rate as IRR.

 ROI vs IRR – Difference

 |Internal Rate of Return (IRR)||Return on Investment (ROI)|

 |The metric is useful for calculating the expected rate of return on investment for the long term.||ROI is useful to find out the performance of an investment made for the short term.
 ROI and IRR will be the same if the investment lasts for exactly one year.|